How it works

 Step 1 pairs naturally with the features page because users usually want to confirm which inputs and adjustments the app supports before they commit to a schedule.

-Step 2 and 3 connect naturally to the template and the FAQ, where the workflow turns into a repeatable routine and the common adjustments are spelled out.
+Step 2 and 3 connect naturally to the FAQ, where the common adjustments are spelled out.

 Feature overview for readers who need an adaptive reading planner.